CLIENT: Providence Working Waterfront Alliance

 CAMPAIGN: To build public awareness about the need to protect Providence’s working waterfront, Advocacy Solutions planned and launched an integrated issue campaign combining coalition building, grassroots outreach, earned media, and direct lobbying of city, state, and federal officials.
 Specific campaign activities have included:

-RESULT: Widespread support among the public and elected officials for protecting Providence’s working waterfront from incompatible mixed-use residential development.
-This support has resulted in changes to the city’s zoning proposals to better protect existing marine and industrial businesses.
+Result: Widespread support among the public, Providence community groups, and elected officials for protecting Providence’s working waterfront from incompatible mixed-use residential development.
+This support has resulted in changes to the city’s comprehensive plan and zoning ordinance to better protect existing marine and industrial businesses.